 If you have combination or oily skin, look for a hydrating lotion with the ingredients allantoin and glycerin, which will work to soothe and moisturize skin, respectively.

 "An over-the-counter hyaluronic acid–based moisturizer, like Neutrogena's Hydro Boost Night Concentrate, is incredibly hydrating but light on the skin.
 It's never greasy and won't cause breakouts," says Jeremy Fenton, MD, of Schweiger Dermatology Group.
+(Ed. note: This moisturizer is no longer available.
+Try using Neutrogena Hydroboost Cream Moisturizer, which has similar ingredients, instead.)

 "It's not only hydrating, but it's also oil-free," Graf says of Olay's daily moisturizer.
 "It also has moisturizing vitamins B3 and B5, as well as protective antioxidants vitamins C and E for free radical protection."